kmsholcomb/docs-rackspace/doc/style-guide/writing/use-pronouns-carefully.rst

 That
 ~~~~

-Although you should use *that* as a relative pronoun (see `Use
+Although you should use *that* as a relative pronoun
-restrictive and nonrestrictive clauses
-correctly <#use-restrictive-and-nonrestrictive-clauses-correctly>`__),
-avoid using it as a demonstrative pronoun (which stands in for or points
+(see :ref:`use-that-which-correctly`), avoid using it as a demonstrative
+pronoun (which stands in for or points to a noun).
+Instead, use it as an
-to a noun).
-Instead, use it as an adjective and follow it with a noun.
+adjective and follow it with a noun.

 .. list-table::
    :widths: 50 50